 - Causes and Symptoms: The fungus infects the blossom buds.
 The infected buds shrivel and become dark brown in colour.
 The pathogen also infects leaves causing blight.
 The infection is visible in the kind of brown necrotic spots on margins and tips of older leaves.

-- Control Measures: Should spray of Mancozebog @ 2 grams/litre of water to control effectively this disease.
+- Control Measures: Should spray of Mancozebog @ 2 grams/liter of water to control effectively this disease.

 - Causes and Symptoms: The symptoms of this disease are in the form of whitish powdery growth on the aerial parts of the plant.

-- Control Measures: Should spraying Sulfex of 3grams/litre of water to control this effectively.
+- Control Measures: Should spraying Sulfex of 3grams/liter of water to control this effect.

 Leaf Spot and Blight: